Quasinormal modes of charged BTZ black holes: The Charged BTZ black hole

 For a particular value of $r_h$, $Q_{max} = \sqrt{2r_h}$ represents the maximum charge.
 Such value however is not extremal, since adding a small amount $\delta Q$ to the geometry will not destroy the horizons, but increase the black hole size ($r_h$).
 On the other hand for small mass terms ($M \leq 1$), the subtraction of small amounts of charge may lead to a naked singularity.

 The existence of two horizons for the geometry imposes restrictions on the values of $M$ and $Q$.
 Here, the logarithm term in $f$ brings non trivial causal implications for the limits on $M$ and $Q$, one of them mentioned above.
 Even more sounding, for certain values of $Q$, $M<0$ allows for solutions of $f=0$ \cite{Martinez_2000}.
 The issue is circumvented by renormalizing $M$, defining the mass of the black hole as $M_0 = M +Q^2\ln r_+ = r_+^2$, that opportunely represents a BPS-like bound for $M_0$ \cite{Cadoni_2009}.
+Interestingly enough, the mass term of the black hole imposes a threshold in the charge constant as \be M_0 \geq Q^2 /2, \ee similar to that present in higher dimensional companions.

 Since the aim of our investigation is the study of the dynamical stability of the charged black hole to small scalar perturbation and the achievement of the quasinormal modes of such geometry, we restrain our simulations to the scope of $M \geq 1$ where two horizons are always present.